Cananea strike: Intervention by American volunteers and Mexican federal forces

-About half of the company police avoided involvement in the disturbance.
-Responding to a telegraphed plea from Colonel William Cornell Greene of the Greene Consolidated Copper Company, a posse of 275 volunteers from Bisbee, Douglas and Naco, Arizona, commanded by Captain Thomas H. Rynning of the Arizona Rangers, entered Mexico against the orders of Joseph Henry Kibbey, Governor of Arizona Territory and the US department of War, who did not want to escalate tensions with Mexico.
-At the order of Rafael Izabal, Governor of Sonora, forty Rurales (Mexican mounted police) were dispatched from Hermosillo to reinforce a detachment under Colonel Emilio Kosterlitsky who was already present.
-Mexican Federal troops were also sent to Cananea.
+Arizona Rangers guarding the company store from strikers.

-Four troops of the U.S. 5th Cavalry en route from Fort Huachuca were held at Naco, Arizona, on the border.
+About half of the company police decided not to become involved with the strikers.
+Responding to a telegraphed plea from Colonel William Cornell Greene, a posse of 275 volunteers from Bisbee, Douglas and Naco, Arizona, commanded by Captain Thomas H. Rynning of the Arizona Rangers, entered Mexico against the orders of Joseph Henry Kibbey, Governor of Arizona Territory and the US Department of War, who did not want to escalate tensions with Mexico.
+Rafael Izábal, Governor of Sonora, ordered a dispatch of forty Rurales (Mexican mounted police) from Hermosillo to reinforce a detachment under Colonel Emilio Kosterlitsky who was already present.
+Mexican federal troops also deployed to Cananea.
+Four troops of the U.S. 5th Cavalry en route from Fort Huachuca stayed at Naco, Arizona, on the border.

-Colonel Kosterlitsky was rumoured to be on Greene's payroll.
-This has not been substantiated.
-When they arrived at 7:00 pm that evening, the miners initially thought they had some relief from the Americans.
+When they arrived at 7:00 PM that evening, the miners initially thought they had some relief from the Americans.
 They soon learned the Mexican Federal authorities were not on their side.
 Kosterlitsky did, however, demand that the Americans put down their arms before taking control of the situation.

-The rangers promised to leave, but stalled until more Federales and Rurales arrived, ensuring that the strike was fully suppressed.
-Greene thanked the Americans and promised Rynning significant financial compensation, a pledge that was not fulfilled.
+The Arizona Rangers promised to leave, but stalled until more Federales and Rurales arrived, ensuring that the strike was fully suppressed.
+Greene thanked the Americans and promised Rynning significant financial compensation, a pledge that he did not fulfill.
 Finally, the Arizona Rangers returned to the border by train and arrived at their hometowns only 24 hours after they had left.
-The strike was officially declared over on June 6th, 1906.
+The strike was officially over on June 6, 1906.